englekk/handbook-docs/Fuse/09 - Navigation.md

 Fuse provides several @(Actions:actions) that allow you to perform @(Navigation:navigation).

-All navigation-related @(Actions:actions) have a `Context` property that lets you specify the navigation context to perform the action on.
+All navigation-related @(Actions:actions) have a `Target` property that lets you specify the navigation context to perform the action on.
-If `Context` is not specified, it will look for a parent element with a `Navigation` behavior and use that.
+If `Target` is not specified, it will look for a parent element with a `Navigation` behavior and use that.

 ### GoBack

-The behavior of `GoBack` depends on the type of navigation context it's performed on:
+The behavior of `GoBack` depends on the type of navigation context (`Target`) it's performed on:

 - @(LinearNavigation) – Navigates to the page occurring before the current page.
 - @(HierarchicalNavigation) – Navigates one level up in the hierarchy, i.e. the page most recently navigated to.